2023 Most Popular Health/Medical Admin Services Bachelor's Degree Schools in the Southeast Region

 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $230.

 Winston - Salem State University did quite well in this year’s ranking of the most popular places for health and medical administrative services students to get a bachelor’s degree.
 It came in at #14 on the list.
-Located in the midsize city of Winston-Salem, WSSU is a public school with a medium-sized student population.
+Located in the city of Winston-Salem, WSSU is a public college with a medium-sized student population.

 About 86% of the students majoring in health and medical administrative services at the school are women while 14% are male.